fnalways/terminus-docs/docs/how-to/termipass/account/index.md

 ![Terminus Name VC](/images/how-to/termipass/terminus-name-vc.png)

-1. Click the VC card to open the Google account interface.
+1. Click the VC card to access your Google account.
 2. Log into TermiPass with your Google account and click **Continue**.
 3. Wait for the binding to complete, then click **Continue** to view your Terminus Name information.